 - Read some dissertations in the library early; look at format

-- Establish a schedule with your advisor
+- Establish a schedule with your advisor and chair

 - Find a writing partner

 - Develop a broad support network

-- o Faculty, family, and other graduate students
+- Faculty, family, and other graduate students

 - Find other sources of psychological support

-- o Books, Workshops, and dissertation coaches
+- Books, Workshops, and dissertation coaches

 - Create a structure

-- o Outline, table of contents, etc.
+- Outline, table of contents, etc.

 - Balance the tasks

 - Work through data in stages

-- o Index the data
+- \circ Index the data

 - Use writing to develop your analysis

-- o Write up what you have so far to give an indication of what you need
+- Write up what you have so far to give an indication of what you need

 - Work consistently

-- o Be regular, try to write something every day
+- Be regular, try to write something every day

-- o Schedule time to write
+- Schedule time to write (maybe long weekends, one day a week, etc.)

 - Have realistic expectations

-- o Don't overload, make manageable
+- Don't overload, make manageable